 Metrics that Matter has reports and dashboards that will help you gauge this quickly.
 You can compare classes over time, or you can look at the overall aggregate data.
 In addition to data, be sure to review your comment sentiments for verbatim comments to help tell the learning effectiveness story fully.

-Bluepulse•Educational technology•Employee Experience Management•L&D effectiveness•Metrics That Matter•Student Experience Management•
+Bluepulse•Educational technology•Employee insight solutions•L&D effectiveness•Metrics That Matter•Student insight solutions•